lnalborczyk/surface_emg_cnn/README.md

 # Overt and covert speech classification from surface EMG using CNNs

 Reanalysing the data from [Nalborczyk et al. (2020, PLOS ONE)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0233282) using deep neural networks.
+For tutorial purposes mostly.

 <!--